3 rules for making music

-Listening to a jazz radio station a few nights ago, I was becoming increasingly agitated by the jagged edges and broken lines of the "music" as one might become annoyed at a piece of writing whose author kept changing the story line.
+Listening to a jazz radio station a few nights ago, I was becoming increasingly agitated by the jagged edges and broken lines of the "music" as one might become annoyed at a piece of writing whose author kept changing the story line and writing style.

-First one plot, then another, and then another, until all of the plots and sub-plots became hopelessly entangled and fell in on themselves, like a flimsy house of cards.
+First one plot, then another, and then another, until all of the plots and sub-plots became hopelessly entangled and fell in on themselves, like a flimsy mock-up paper cathedral with no tangible structure or support.

-It doesn't matter who it was - I wouldn't name names anyway - but it did drive me to turn off the radio.
+It doesn't matter who it was - I wouldn't name names anyway - but it did drive me to turn on the classical station.

 Later that evening, I made an Internet stop at YouTube and listened to (and watched) a video of the Miles Davis Quintet playing "So What"... and I started to cry.
 The power and style and beauty and quiet control of that wondrous band just made me weep.
 What is it that makes us react so strongly to great art?